-Randolph Community College began operation in 1962 as a joint city-county industrial education center under the direction of the Trades and Industrial Division, Department of Vocational Education.
+Randolph Community College, a member institution of the North Carolina Community College System, is a public, two-year, comprehensive, postsecondary educational institution established to serve the citizens of Randolph County.
+The College began operation in 1962 as a joint city-county industrial education center under the direction of the Trades and Industrial Division, Department of Vocational Education.
 The North Carolina legislature in 1963 established a separate system of community colleges and the College became part of that system.